JorGra/Bachelor-Thesis-Exploded-Views/README.md

 - or by simulating one using Morpheus.
 3. Start the BA- ExplodedView.exe
 4. The scene should now load.
 On your left hand is a UI panel, that can be used to change explosion parameters and the implementation used.

+*Note that some parameters can only be adjusted by running the program from the editor.*